dogweather/forkful/content/en/google-apps-script/dates-and-times/comparing-two-dates.md

 ---
 date: 2024-02-01 21:12:03.086892-07:00
-description: "Comparing two dates in Google Apps Script, a derivative of JavaScript\
+description: "How to: In Google Apps Script, dates are compared using JavaScript Date\
-  \ tailored for Google's suite of apps, is an essential task for developers dealing\u2026"
+  \ objects, enabling the use of standard methods to evaluate which of two dates is\u2026"
 lastmod: '2024-03-13T22:44:59.681013-06:00'
 model: gpt-4-0125-preview
-summary: Comparing two dates in Google Apps Script, a derivative of JavaScript tailored for Google's suite of apps, is an essential task for developers dealing with scheduling, timelines, or any date-related data.
+summary: In Google Apps Script, dates are compared using JavaScript Date objects, enabling the use of standard methods to evaluate which of two dates is earlier, later, or if they are the same.
 title: Comparing two dates
 weight: 27
 ---